 Finally, a low sodium soup that actually tastes good, and is loaded with flavor.
-Enjoy this recipe with a thick slice of low sodium garlic bread and a big side salad with low sodium vinaigrette for a complete meal.
+Enjoy this recipe with a thick slice of low sodium garlic bread and a big side salad with low sodium vinaigrette or low sodium Caesar dressing for a complete meal.

 Cozy low sodium soups are a staple for us year-round!
 But they can be SO difficult to make taste good.
 Most people are used to overly salty canned soups, so finding a good low sodium option at the store is near impossible – that’s why we make this low sodium chicken noodle soup from scratch!